armadaproject/armada/docs/retry_policies.md

 armadactl delete retry-policy ml-training-retries
 ```

-Deletion is rejected while any queue still references the policy.
-Detach it from all queues first, then delete it.
+Deletion always succeeds.
+The server detaches the policy from every queue that references it and logs those queues.
+Those queues fall back to the default behaviour at the next policy cache refresh, so detach the policy first when the queues must keep retries.

 Managing policies requires the `create_retry_policy`, `update_retry_policy`, and `delete_retry_policy` permissions.
 Grant them through the server's permission group mapping; without them the corresponding CRUD calls return `PermissionDenied`.